Category Archives: men and healthy eating

 twinkie2012a

 If you don’t pay much attention to calories, let me explain.
-I weigh around 150 pounds and can consume about 2100 calories a day to maintain my weight.
+I weigh around 150 pounds and can consume 2100 calories a day to maintain that weight.
 The 370 calories in a serving of Ho Ho’s comes to nearly a quarter of my daily allowance of calories.
 That takes the place of almost an entire meal.

 The three cupcakes contain 17 grams of fat of which 13 grams are saturated fat.
 That’s a mouthful, or should I say an artery full of fat.
 The government recommends that we not eat more than 21 grams of saturated fat in a day.
 This is more than half that amount in a single snack.